Dave Anderson joined Sutter Hill in 1971 from Watkins Johnson Company, where he worked in their Solid State Division.

-Sam is joining Sutter Hill Ventures from Twitter where he was a senior infrastructure engineer and remains a technology advisor.
+Sam’s current directorships include Boxer , FoundationDB and Wavefront.
+He is also responsible for a number of the firm’s other investments including Tomfoolery.
+Sam joined Sutter Hill Ventures from Twitter where he was a senior infrastructure engineer and remains a technology advisor.
 He came to Twitter via the acquisition of Bagcheck in 2011 where he was co-founder and CEO.
 Previously Sam was Chief Technologist of Yahoo! responsible for technology strategy across the audience organization and platform team.
 Before Yahoo!, Sam was Chief Architect of Borland after the acquisition of Gauntlet Systems where he was also a co-founder and CEO.

 Sam came to Silicon Valley to work at WebLogic where he was the first server engineer after the founders and stayed on through the acquisition by BEA Systems.